ActionProjects/Actions/actions/pages/theSuits/filed/Federal/case2.20-cv-029565-MLCF-DPC/orderResponse.md

 the blatant omissions from the Order show a true disregard for the premise of a court in the first place.

-The strictly one sided; narrowly scoped view, is in defense of ignorance; rather than begging the questions before it.
+The strictly one sided; narrowly scoped view, is in defense of ignorance; rather than seeking the questions before it.

 The
 -->